Hahnemann University Hospital Not Accepting Trauma Patients, Officials Say

-According to the PTSF, the notification from the hospital was made on Friday night.
+According to the PTSF, the notification from the hospital was made Friday night.

 Nurses Rally Outside Owner’s Rittenhouse Square Home To Save Hahnemann University Hospital

-The emergency department will continue to remain open at Hahnemann, however it will not be accepting trauma patients.
+The emergency department will continue to remain open at Hahnemann, but it will not be accepting trauma patients.

 “After reviewing our plan of closure and in consultation with the Pennsylvania Department of Health, we felt this move is in the best interest of patient safety,” Dr. Alexander Trebelev, Hahnemann’s chief medical officer, said in a statement.
 “Unfortunately, we are facing clinical and operational challenges.
 We cannot continue to serve trauma and STEMI patients under these conditions.

 Hahnemann’s Charles C. Wolferth Trauma Center, completed in 1986, was Philadelphia’s first designated-Level I Trauma Center for adults.
-This de-designation as a Level 1 and Level 2 trauma center is effective immediately.
+The de-designation as a Level 1 and Level 2 trauma center is effective immediately.

 In a “cease and desist” letter, Pennsylvania health officials said any type of closure during the July 4 holiday week “could have widespread effects on the city.”